pzompa/PP4-Practical-Life-Hacks/README.md

 ##### Future planned features
 - A possibilty to filter the hacks according to their category is a feature which will be implemented in future.
+##### Favicon
+- A favicon was added to clearly identify the website in the browser when multiple tabs are open.

 ---
 # Design: